 And during the process, he had an epiphany:

 If he caught enough salmon, people would pay him to fish.
-Just about anybody’s dream come true.
+It's just about anybody’s dream come true to go fishing and for people to buy wild salmon from them.
 “I’m one of the luckiest guys on Earth!
 Other people don’t get to do this.”

-Now Tom’s a board member for Seafood Producers Cooperative and catching salmon for purchase on the Alaska Gold website.
+Tom has been a board member for Seafood Producers Cooperative and he is catching salmon for purchase on the Alaska Gold website.